#LoveStHelens FAQs

 Q1.
 What is the #LoveStHelens campaign?

-The Council's #LoveStHelens campaign was launched in May this year at Annual Council.
+The Council's #LoveStHelens campaign was launched in May 2025 at Annual Council.
 The campaign aims to promote and celebrate the people, places and groups of St Helens.

 The colour used in the banners is the Council's corporate red colour and is the brand colour for the #LoveStHelens campaign, which has been in use since the campaign launch.
 The white text on a red background is more visible from a design perspective.